Top Pick for

-If you're looking to break away from the clutter of cables and go wireless, we recommend checking out the Sony WF-1000XM3 wireless headphones.
-Not only do they offer exceptional audio quality and the convenience of noise cancellation, but they're also comfortable and easy to customise to your liking.
+If you're looking to break away from the clutter of cables and go wireless, we recommend checking out the Sony WF-1000XM4 wireless headphones.
+They offer exceptional audio quality and the convenience of noise cancellation, plus they're also easy to customise.

-While the sound quality is the headline feature of the WF-1000XM3 wireless headphones, it's far from the only selling point.
-We were particularly pleased with the solid build and comfortable fit they offer, while the extra functionality offered by the Sony Headphones app for iOS or Android is another big plus.
+While the sound quality is the headline feature of the WF-1000XM4, it's far from the only selling point.
+We were pleased with the solid build, improved comfort on the previous generation and active noise cancellation (ANC).

-The WF-1000XM3s also earn points for battery life, offering 24 hours' listening time with noise cancellation and 32 hours without.
-The 10-minute quick-charge feature gives you 90 minutes of listening time – perfect when you need to give them a quick boost before heading out the door.
+The WF-1000XM4s also earn points for battery life, offering 24 hours listening time with noise cancellation and 32 hours without.
+The 10-minute quick-charge feature gives you 90 minutes of listening time, perfect when you need to give them a quick boost before heading out.

-There were some features we weren't all that fussed on, like the awkward Quick Attention mode and the large charging case.
-But if audio quality is your number one concern when buying wireless headphones, the Sony WF-1000XM3s are worth every cent.
+If audio quality is your number 1 concern when buying wireless headphones, the Sony WF-1000XM4s buds are worth every cent.

 The Sony WH-1000XM4 headphones took the win as our best overall pick, and they get the nod again here as the best Bluetooth headphones.
-Not only do these over-ear headphones offer excellent audio quality and noise cancellation, but they also offer easy Bluetooth connectivity and customisation via the Sony Headphones Connect app.
+These over-ear headphones offer excellent audio quality and noise cancellation, plus easy Bluetooth connectivity and customisation via the Sony Headphones Connect app.

-One of the impressive features of the Sony WH-1000XM4s is that you can connect to two devices simultaneously.
+One of the impressive features of the Sony WH-1000XM4s is that you can connect to 2 devices simultaneously.
 In our Sony WH-1000XM4 headphones review, we did have a little trouble getting them to connect to a MacBook, with multiple restarts required before achieving a connection.
-Despite this drawback, switching between audio sources is quick and easy, while the Speak-to-Chat function is another impressive addition.
+Despite this drawback, switching between audio sources is quick and easy, while the speak-to-chat function is another impressive addition.

-Once again, it's worth pointing out that they're not the cheapest headphones going around.
-That said, you can pick them up for a significant discount off their recommended retail price if you're willing to shop around.
+Once again, it's worth pointing out that they're not the cheapest headphones around.
+You can pick them up for a significant discount off their recommended retail price if you're willing to shop around.

-And with a Finder score of 4.5/5 plus thousands of positive reviews from customers around the world, there are plenty of reasons why the Sony WH-1000XM4 headphones are well worth a closer look.
+And with a Finder score of 4.5 out of 5 plus thousands of positive reviews from customers around the world, there are plenty of reasons why the Sony WH-1000XM4 headphones are well worth a closer look.

 You can also compare these Sony headphones against a range of other leading products in our guide to the 10 best Bluetooth headphones.